 - What does import mean?

-Import is the arrival of goods or receipt of services from abroad into the state from outside.
+Import is the arrival of goods or receipt of services from abroad into the state from (Implications of VAT on Imports) outside.

 - Who is an importer?

 An importer is a person whose is enlisted as the importer of the goods for customs clearance purposes.
 With respect to services, it is the recipient of these services.